ostis-ai/ostis-web-platform/README.md

   docker run -v ${PWD}:/workdir --rm -it ostis/scn-latex-plugin:latest "docs/main.tex"
   ```

   After the compilation, the `main.pdf` file should appear at `ostis-web-platform/docs/`.
-You can find more information about docs building [here](https://github.com/ostis-ai/scn-latex-plugin).
+You can find more information about [scn-latex-plugin here](https://github.com/ostis-ai/scn-latex-plugin).

 ## Feedback